-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Johnstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Johnstown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Johnstown are a mix of both white- and blue-collar jobs.
 Overall, Johnstown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Johnstown who work in office and administrative support (17.56%), sales jobs (14.05%), and personal care services (6.72%).
+There are especially a lot of people living in Johnstown who work in office and administrative support (17.07%), sales jobs (14.40%), and personal care services (6.89%).

-The percentage of adults in Johnstown who are college-educated is close to the national average for all communities of 21.84%: 17.34% of the adults in Johnstown have a bachelor's degree or advanced degree.
+In terms of college education, Johnstown is nearly on par with the US average for all cities of 21.84%: 17.09% of adults 25 and older in Johnstown have a bachelor's degree or advanced degree.

 The people who call Johnstown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Johnstown residents report their race to be White, followed by Asian.
-Important ancestries of people in Johnstown include Irish, English, Italian, and Polish.
+The greatest number of Johnstown residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Johnstown include Irish, Italian, English, and Polish.

 The most common language spoken in Johnstown is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.